Blog

 Domestic Violence Restraining Orders

-A restraining order, or a no contact order, is another type of civil action that victims can file against a person accused of domestic violence.
-Similarly to civil lawsuits, victims would have full control of a civil protection order, and therefore could terminate the order later if they wanted to.
+A restraining order in Louisiana, or a no-contact order, is another type of civil action that victims can file against a person accused of domestic violence.
+Similarly to civil lawsuits, victims would have full control of a civil protection order and, therefore, could terminate the order later if they wanted to.

 Can You Recant a Domestic Violence Statement?